chocolatey/choco-wiki/How-To-Apply-Branding-To-Chocolatey-GUI.md

 ### Default Location

-By default, Chocolatey GUI will look for custom branding files in the Chocolatey installation directory (normally `c:/programdata/chocoaltey`, and then in a folder called `branding/gui`.  i.e. it will look in the following folder:
+By default, Chocolatey GUI will look for custom branding files in the Chocolatey installation directory (normally `c:/programdata/chocolatey`, and then in a folder called `branding/gui`.  i.e. it will look in the following folder:

 `c:/programdata/chocolatey/branding/gui`

 ### Customer Location

-It is possible to use a custom location by firs settings an environment variable called `ChocolateyBrandingLocation` to a new location.
+It is possible to use a custom location by first settings an environment variable called `ChocolateyBrandingLocation` to a new location.
 For example, if you created this environment variable with a value of `c:/temp/branding`, then Chocolatey GUI would then expect to find the above asset files in this location: